-It’s the timing of this eclipse that’s important to me.
+It’s the timing of this lunar eclipse that’s important.
 It occurs on the anniversary of the “abomination that causes desolation”.
 And with 3.5 years more until the 70th jubilee from when Israel entered the Promised Land — it seems to me to be noteworthy.
 I would have passed it by without mention were it not that providentially this afternoon our Bible study just happens to be on Daniel 8, which is the chapter about the “abomination that causes desolation”.

 Seven years ago I wrote a lengthy article about the total lunar eclipse that occurred during the actual (initial) fulfillment of this prophecy when Antiochus Epiphanes desecrated the temple in 167 BC (or 168 BC) on Kislev 15th.
 (This event is directly related to the festival of Hanukkah.)

 13 Then I heard a holy one speaking, and another holy one said to him, “How long will it take for the vision to be fulfilled—the vision concerning the daily sacrifice, the rebellion that causes desolation, the surrender of the sanctuary and the trampling underfoot of the Lord’s people?”